The CNCnetPDM MTConnect device driver enables you to

 Important note: MTConnect uses unsolicited messaging by design.
 If you already have CNCnetPDM running on your PC with a device driver that works with solicited messaging (e.g. Fanuc, Heidenhain) you have to create a separate instance of the service for MTConnect.

 This device driver requires at least Version 188.8.131.52 of CNCnetPDM and also works with a free license.
 However, in this mode the driver only outputs the first two items you defined in section [MTC TAG NAMES].
-With a valid license you are able to output up to 70 items from the controller, see licensing for details.
+With a valid license you are able to output up to 160 items per controller, see licensing for details.

-Edit CNCnetPDM.ini (or CNCnetPDM+Instance.ini) and modify it as follows, leave all other values at their default:
+Edit CNCnetPDM.ini (or CNCnetPDM+Instance.ini) with a text editor and modify it as follows, leave all other values at their default:

 AcquisitionMethod = 2 This driver uses unsolicited (event driven) communication.